 Visiting the Galleries

-We then visited the Char Yong Gallery, which focuses on the history and many accomplishments of the Char Yong Association.
+The Char Yong Heritage Hall now has pride of place on the first floor, focused on the history and many accomplishments of the Char Yong (Dabu) Association.

 Lee Kuan Yew, Singapore’s Hakka Son